-- Washable, high velocity filters are based on a maximum air flow rating of 600 FPM. - Disposable, low velocity filters are based on a maximum air flow of 300 FPM when used with filter grille.
+- Washable, high velocity filter based on a maximum air flow rating of 600 FPM. - Disposable, low velocity filter based on a maximum air flow of 300 FPM when used with filter grille.

 NOTE: Disposable, low velocity filters may be replaced with washable, high velocity filter providing they meet the minimum size areas.
 Washable, high velocity filters can be replaced ONLY with same type and size.